secrez/secrez/README.md

   notes
 ```

-When you edit the new file, Secrez recognize it as a card and asks you which field you want to edit (if you don't explicit it with, for example, `-f password`) and edit just that field.
+When you edit the new file, Secrez recognizes it as a card and asks you which field you want to edit (unless you explicitly specify it with, for example, -f password) and edits just that field.

-At the end of the process, you can remove the original backup, adding the option `-m`.
-You can also simulate the process to see which files will be created with the option `-s`.
+At the end of the process, you can remove the original backup using the -m option.
+You can also simulate the process to see which files will be created using the -s option.

-If in the CSV file there is also the field `tags`, you can tag automatically any entries with the options `-t, --tags`.
-If you don't use the option, instead, they will be saved in the yaml file like any other field.
+If the CSV file also contains a tags field, you can automatically tag any entries using the -t or --tags option.
+If you don't use this option, the tags will be saved in the YAML file like any other field.

 ### What if there is no path field?

-Let's say that you want to import a CSV file exported by LastPass.
-There is not `path` field but you probably want to use the fields `grouping` and `name` to build the path.
-From version `0.8.8`, you can do it, launching, for example:
+Let's say you want to import a CSV file exported by LastPass, which doesn't have a path field.
+In this case, you can use other fields, such as grouping and name, to build the path instead.
+Starting from version 0.8.8, you can do this by running:

 ```
 import ~/Downloads/lastpass_export.csv -e lastpass -P grouping name
 ```

-or, if you like to put everything in the folder `lastpass` without generating any subfolder, you can just run
+Or, if you want to put everything in the folder `lastpass` without generating any subfolders, you can run:

 ```
 import ~/Downloads/lastpass_export.csv -e lastpass -P name -m
 ```

-using only the `name` field.
-Still, if in the name there is any slash, a subfolder will be created.
-The `-m` option will remove the csv file from the OS.
+By using only the name field, any entries with a slash in the name will create a subfolder.
+The -m option will remove the CSV file from the operating system after importing.

-In these two examples, be sure that any of your entries in LastPass has a name.
-If not, the import will fail because it does't know how to call the file.
+In both examples, make sure that all entries in the LastPass CSV file have a name.
+If not, the import will fail because Secrez won't know how to name the file.

 ### Best practices

-For security reason, if would be better if you do the export from you password manager and the import into Secrez as fast as possible, removing the exported file from your OS using `-m`.
+For security reasons, it is better to export from your password manager and import into Secrez as quickly as possible, removing the exported file from your OS using -m.

-Still, it is convenient to edit the exported file to fix paths and names.
-Doing it after than the data is imported can require a lot more time.
-Think about it.
+However, if you need to edit the exported file to fix paths and names, it is more convenient to do it before importing the data, as it can take a lot more time to do so after the data is imported.

-## Second factor authentication?
+## FIDO2 second factor authentication?

-**It has been removed in version 0.11.0 due to potentially critical issues with Python and the required libraries on MacOS (2FA will be restored as soon as a pure Javascript library is available)**
+It has been removed in version 0.11.0 due to potential critical issues with Python and the required libraries on MacOS (2FA may be restored if a pure Javascript library becomes available).

 ## (experimental) End-to-end encrypted communication with other accounts

-Starting from version 0.8.0, Secrez allows to exchange encrypted messages with other users.
-To do it, you must set up a local Courier ([look here for more info](https://github.com/secrez/secrez/tree/master/packages/courier)).
+Starting from version 0.8.0, Secrez allows you to exchange encrypted messages with other users.
+To do so, you must set up a local Courier ([look here for more info](https://github.com/secrez/secrez/tree/master/packages/courier)).

 ## Blog posts